blindern/drift/ansible/README.md

 are built.
 Other changes must be deployed maually.
 See https://github.com/blindern/deployer

+## Automatic deployment

+Some services are deployed automatically using Ansible when they are built, by using the [deployer](https://github.com/blindern/deployer) tool.
+These must be listed in [services.json](roles/service-deployer/files/services.json).

+Most other changes to this directory is also deployed automatically by triggering the deployer tool from a few GitHub Actions in this repo.
+See the GitHub actions for more details.

 ## Getting started

 Install Ansible locally using your package manager.
 E.g. on Arch: